UCAS code Q530

-You’ll be taught in a supportive environment by a dedicated team at Lews Castle College UHI in Lewis, or at Sabhal Mòr Ostaig UHI in the Isle of Skye, who will help you gain confidence in the spoken and written language, offering small classes and individual support where necessary.
+You’ll be taught in a supportive environment by a dedicated team at Lews Castle College UHI on the Isle of Lewis, or at Sabhal Mòr Ostaig UHI on the Isle of Skye, who will help you gain confidence in the spoken and written language, offering small classes and individual support where necessary.

 Number of hours per week indicates the total number of hours you should dedicate to the course, which includes time spent in lectures and your own time spent on individual study and research.

 For students normally domiciled in Scotland or the European Union/EEA (outside of the UK) and with a term time address in Scotland, the following fees apply:

 |Part-time (structured) (3 x 20 credit modules) per year||£645|

 |Part-time (unstructured per module) (per 20 credit module)||£215|